 The typical life cycle of a family implies different parking requirements over time.
 For example, with the arrival of children, a car may be purchased for the first time.
 If only one parent works one car may be enough.
-If both parents are going to work,
+If both parents are going to work, two cars may be necessary depending on the location of the workplace.
+After the children move out and the parents are retired, there may again be no car in the household.
+The right number of parking spaces for each apartment is therefore not easy to determine, which is why flexible solutions such as neighborhood garages are becoming increasingly important.
+The following figure shows another typical life cycle of a family.

 Figure 12: Varying parking space requirements in the life cycle of a residential building.
 Source: Geschäftsstelle Zukunftsnetz Mobilität NRW 2017: 17